MacacaGames/UnityDocGenerator/Document/index.md

 [Download Here](https://www.mono-project.com/download/stable/)
 ### Windows
 Make sure MSBuild >= 1.5 is installed in your computer.
-One of the easiest way to install is Install the Visual Studio >= 2013.
+One of the easiest way is Install the Visual Studio >= 2013.
 [Get Visual Studio](https://visualstudio.microsoft.com/zh-hant/downloads/)

 ## Getting Started